/* */

 Volunteer to mentor a child.

-We work with young care leavers aged 18-25 across London who are managing the negative impact of early childhood experiences compounded with growing up in care and transitioning to adulthood.
+We work with care experienced young adults aged 18-25 across London who are managing the negative impact of early childhood experiences compounded with growing up in care and transitioning to adulthood.

-The types of circumstances young care leavers may be dealing with include:
+The types of circumstances care experienced young adults may be dealing with include:

 • Transitioning to adulthood